Live in Costa Rica: Full Guide on Living in Costa Rica in 2025

 Sarchi, Central Valley, Costa Rica|Jessica Ramesch

 The higher in elevation you are, the cooler the temperatures.
 And the views of the surrounding mountains, valleys, coffee plantations, and picturesque villages are to die for.
 Expats in the Valley enjoy going to art galleries, handicraft shops, boutiques, bars, restaurants, concerts, and friendly outdoor markets.
 A trip to the feria, or weekly farmers’ market, is a real social event as well as a shopping excursion.
-There you can buy fresh produce, meat, fish, coffee, and more.
-And a typical couple can fill their fridge for the week for about $40 to $50.
+There, you can buy fresh produce, meat, fish, coffee, and more.
+A typical couple can fill their fridge for the week for about $40 to $50.

 Lake Arenal, Costa Rica